cpinitiative/usaco-guide/content/1_Intro/Intro_RunningCpp.md

 ./name
 ```

-If you type an integer `x` and then enter, then the program should produce output.
+If you type some integer and then press enter, then the program should produce output.
 We can write both of these commands in a single line:

 ```sh
 g++ name.cpp -o name && ./name